 Scout Southern Market

 It wouldn’t be a proper visit to Beaufort without trying one of the Sweet Tea Floats at Scout Southern Market.
 Two scoops of either peach or lemon sorbet are topped with iced tea in a tall glass, and it’s as refreshing as it is delicious.
 I highly recommend it!

-Although I only had a chance to try a few of the restaurants in Beaufort, SC, it’s clear that the culinary scene is exploding there, and visitors will not be disappointed.
+Although I only had a chance to try a few of the best restaurants in Beaufort SC, it’s clear that the culinary scene is exploding there, and visitors will not be disappointed.
 Lowcountry cuisine is on the rise!